AnnZhouCcc/Titrate/README.md

 # Controlling Arbitrary Internet Queues with Titrate

 This repository contains the source code and instructions for artifact evaluation for our NSDI'26 paper Controlling Arbitrary Internet Queues with Titrate.
+The following codes are run with `g++ 11.4.0` and `Python 3.10.12`.